Does Homeowners Insurance Automatically Renew Every Year?

 Does Homeowners Insurance Automatically Renew?

-Do Homeowners Insurance Premiums Change After Renewal?
+Do Premiums Change After Homeowners Insurance Renewal?

 Your home insurance premium often changes at renewal due to various factors, including updates in risk assessment and market conditions.
+Understanding these factors can help you anticipate and manage potential premium increases.
+Here are common reasons premiums change at renewal:

 clock icon

-History of Claims
+History of claims

 Frequent or large claims can increase your premiums.
-Insurance companies see a higher risk in insuring properties with a history of multiple or costly claims.
+Insurance companies see higher risk in insuring properties with a history of multiple or costly claims.

 house icon